alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

-risk of it I'm gonna show you some mechanisms and practical tips some ways that I found that are most successful in reducing online harassment but before we start some content warnings this is a talk about online harassment so I'm going to talk about online harassment
+risk of it I'm gonna show you some mechanisms and practical tips some ways that I found that are most successful in reducing online harassment

+{% slide assume_worst_intent 2 %}

+but before we
+start some content warnings this is a talk about online harassment so I'm going to talk about online harassment